 Using a food processor is simple, but there are some things to bear in mind when using this type of appliance.
 It is always important to stay with dry ingredients rather than using the food processor to make a soup for example.

-The food processor usually has large bowls that are fit for chopping, slicing, grating or even kneading dough without difficulties.
-They are powerful and you can use them for making anything that does not need to be cut with precision, to turn ingredients to puree or even to make a flour.
+The food processor typically has large bowls that are fit for chopping, slicing, grating or even kneading dough without difficulties.
+They are powerful, and you can use them for making anything that does not need to be cut with precision, to turn ingredients to purée or flour.

 Watch this video to see some ideas on how to use your food processor.